 6. Create a Digital Signature that Can Be Reused

 Signaturely can help you create the ideal digital signature for your art that can be used time and time again.
-The simple, easy to use platform lets you quickly generate a signature in a variety of styles.
+The simple, easy-to-use platform lets you quickly generate a signature in various styles.
 The signature is verified and can be used on all of your digital art.
 When creating a signature on Signaturely, the signature is unique to you.
-With timestamps and verified ownership of the signature, using the Signaturely ensures signatures are legitimate.
+With timestamps and verified ownership of the signature, using Signaturely ensures signatures are legitimate.

 Artist Signature FAQs